taraky25/taraky25/README.md

 ### Hi there 👋

-I'm Dzaky, a Final Year Undergraduate Statistics Student from State University of Jakarta (Universitas Negeri Jakarta/UNJ) I'm currently working on my thesis and looking for a new opportunity for internship Reachme on linkedin.com/hilmy-dzaky-muchtar
+I'm Dzaky, a Final Year Undergraduate Statistics Student from State University of Jakarta (Universitas Negeri Jakarta/UNJ) \n I'm currently working on my thesis and looking for a new opportunity for internship \n Reachme on linkedin.com/hilmy-dzaky-muchtar